 NEW YORK, Jan.
-6, 2016 /PRNewswire/ -- According to the BNY Mellon Institutional Scorecard -- which is available for download, here -- the funded status of the typical U.S. corporate pension plan fell by 1.0 percent in December, to 83.5 percent.
+6, 2016 /PRNewswire/ -- According to the BNY Mellon Institutional Scorecard, the funded status of the typical U.S. corporate pension plan fell by 1.0 percent in December, to 83.5 percent.
 On December 11, funded status fell as low as 81.8 percent, but rallied to finish the month strong -- up 1.7 percent from that point.
 Despite monthly declines in both December and November, the funded status of the typical U.S. corporate pension plan still finished up 1.2 percent for the year.

 Public plans and foundations & endowments both failed to meet the Scorecard's monthly return targets, and finished behind their one-year return targets by 9.0 and 8.1 percent, respectively.

 For the typical U.S. corporate plan, Aa corporate discount rates rose by 43 basis points over the course of the year, to 4.43 percent, which led to a 2.9 percent drop in liabilities, year-to-date.
 For the month, assets fell by 1.5 percentage points, and finished the year down 1.5 percent.